Cartwheel Galaxy: Evolution

-Neutral hydrogen tail mapping is extremely useful in determining “culprit” galaxies in similar cases where the answer is relatively unclear.
+HI tail mapping is extremely useful in determining "culprit" galaxies in similar cases where the solution is relatively unclear.
 Hydrogen gas, being the lightest and most abundant gas in galaxies, is easily torn away from parent galaxies through gravitational forces.
-Evidence of this can be seen in the Jellyfish Galaxy and the Comet Galaxy, which are undergoing a type of gravitational effect called ram pressure stripping, and other galaxies with tidal tails and star forming stellar streams associated with collisions and mergers.
-Ram pressure stripping will almost always cause trailing-dominant tails of HI gas as a galaxy infalls into a galaxy cluster, while mergers and collisions like the cartwheel often create leading-dominant tails as the culprit galaxy’s gravity attracts and pulls on the victim galaxy’s gas in the direction of the culprit's motion.
+Evidence of this can be seen in the Jellyfish Galaxy and the Comet Galaxy, which are undergoing a type of gravitational effect called ram pressure stripping, and other galaxies with tidal tails and star-forming stellar streams associated with collisions and mergers.
+Ram-pressure stripping almost always causes trailing-dominant tails of HI gas as a galaxy falls into a galaxy cluster, while mergers and collisions like the ones involving in Cartwheel galaxy often create leading-dominant tails as the culprit galaxy's gravity attracts and pulls on the victim galaxy's gas in the direction of the culprit's motion.

-The existing structure of the cartwheel is expected to disintegrate over the next few hundred million years as the remaining gas, dust and stars that haven’t escaped the galaxy begin to infall back towards the center.
+The existing structure of the cartwheel is expected to disintegrate over the next few hundred million years as the remaining gas, dust and stars that have not escaped the galaxy begin to back in towards the center.
 It is likely that the galaxy will regain a spiral shape after the infall process completes and spiral density waves have a chance to reform.
 This is only possible if companions G1, G2 and G3 remain distant and do not undergo an additional collision with the cartwheel.

 X-ray sources

-The unusual shape of the Cartwheel Galaxy may be due to a collision with a smaller galaxy such as one of those in the lower left of the image.
-The most recent star burst (star formation due to compression waves) has lit up the Cartwheel rim, which has a diameter larger than that of the Milky Way.
-Star formation via starburst galaxies, such as the Cartwheel Galaxy, results in the formation of large and extremely luminous stars.
+The unusual shape of the Cartwheel Galaxy may be due to a collision with smaller galaxy such as one of those in the lower left of the image.
+Star formation via starburst galaxies, such as the Cartwheel Galaxy, results in the formation of large and extremely luminous stars, the most recent of which has lit up the Cartwheel rim.
 When massive stars explode as supernovas, they leave behind neutron stars and black holes.
 Some of these neutron stars and black holes have nearby companion stars, and become powerful sources of X-rays as they pull matter off their companions (also known as ultra and hyperluminous X-ray sources).
-The brightest X-ray sources are likely black holes with companion stars, and appear as the white dots that lie along the rim of the X-ray image.
+The brightest X-ray sources are likely black holes with companion stars, appearing as the white dots that lie along the rim of the X-ray image.
 The Cartwheel contains an exceptionally large number of these black hole binary X-ray sources, because many massive stars formed in the ring.